VM-Kumar/Plant-Water-Level-Detection/README.md

 # Plant-Water-Level-Detection
-**Goal:** to determinie the level of water present in soybean plants from images of its leaves.
+**Goal:** to determinie the level of water/level of wilting in soybean plants from images of its leaves.